 Will Lexi end up with Kellan or Kai?
 Do you have a preference?

 My characters are an extension of me.
-They’re like family, and I love them all, even Mike.
+They’re like family, and I love them all.
 I think both men compliment Lexi in some way and vice versa.
-Book 5 gives you a good glimpse into Lexi’s future, but The Break of Dawn solidifies it.
+For that reason, I don’t have a preference.

 Are they going to make a Vamp Chronicles movie or TV show?

 The short answer is, I’m not sure.
-I’m writing it at the moment, however things outside of writing determine the speed at which I’m permitted to get it done at.
+I’m focused on the early parts of the series at the moment, however things outside of writing determine the speed at which I’m permitted to get it done at.

 Why does iTunes take longer to release your titles?

 All of my books are uploaded to iTunes/iBookstore the same day as Amazon, B&N, and the others but quality assurance and processing time varies with each e-store.
-As of right now, Smashwords is the quickest distributor with an immediate availability of the title.
-Amazon and B&N are next, averaging about twelve hours in the US store for the book to be made available.
 Apple is literally the golden apple though.
 They close for the holidays, have very strict guidelines and are meticulous about what they make available.
 Subsequently, it often delays what is uploaded.
 I do check regularly in my back office with them and post purchase links as soon as they become available.

 YOUNG ADULT BOOKS